Last Updated: May 28, 2019

 You can decide whether or not to accept Cookies.
 One way you can do this is through your internet browser’s settings.
 Most browsers have an option for turning off the Cookie feature, which will prevent your browser from accepting new Cookies, as well as (depending on the sophistication of your browser software) allow you to decide on acceptance of each new Cookie in a variety of ways.
 You can also delete all Cookies that are already on your computer.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some Services and functionalities may not work.

 To explore what Cookie settings are available to you, look in the “preferences” or “options” section of your browser’s menu.
-To find our more information about Cookies, including information about how to manage and delete Cookies, please visit https://ico.org.uk/for-the-public/online/cookies/or http://www.allaboutcookies.org/.
+For more information on what cookies are used, visit our Cookies Policy.

 We do not rent or sell your Personal Data in personally identifiable form to anyone.
 We may share your Personal Data with third parties as described in this section: